flatiron-school/books.flatironschool.com/README.md

 ## Local Setup

 1. Set AMAZON_KEY, AMAZON_SECRET, AMAZON_BUCKET, GITHUB_KEY, and GITHUB_SECRET in `application.yml`.
-2. `rake db:migrate` locally to set up schema.
+2. Run `rake db:migrate`
-3. `rake db:seed` to add the organization flatiron-school-students to the organizations table.
+3. Run `rake db:seed` to add the organization flatiron-school-students to the organizations table.
-4. `rails s` and login through GitHub
+4. Run local server with `rails s` and go to `http://localhost:3000/` in your browser before logging in via GitHub.
 5. `User.last.update(:admin => true)` in the `rails console` to become an admin.

 ## TODO